RockefellerArchiveCenter/library_data/README.md

 # library_project_scripting
-A temporary repository that the processing team can use for developing export scripts for the interim library discovery project.
-Will be deleted upon completion of work and merged with scripts repo.
+A temporary repository that stores library data from ArchivesSpace as JSON files.

+Includes Resource records, associated Subjects, Agents, and  Top Container records.

+The sample_data directory includes a small sample set of data that we used for testing our discovery system.